Portland Public Schools Board member Andrew Scott will resign his seat in January.

 Scott’s appointed replacement will serve until a publicly elected successor assumes the position in July 2025.

 Scott, who is also the deputy chief operating officer at Metro, said his top priority for the remainder of his term is to refer Portland Public Schools’ May 2025 schools bond to voters.
 He’ll continue to chair the board’s facilities committee, which oversees that.
 Scott said he hopes the bond referral goes through on Jan.
-7, but is giving himself an extra week in case that’s delayed.
+7, but he’s giving himself an extra week in case that’s delayed.

 Scott said he’s not moving out of the school district entirely, just out of Zone 1.